Our Journey

 Getting Bigger and Bolder

 August 2022 – We welcome young campaigners to the movement in Leeds, Sheffield, Liverpool and Manchester.
-They work with local councils to protect child health by restricting junk food advertising in our streets, public transport, and in council-owned spaces.
-They challenge the role of junk food marketing in sport by asking local teams to prioritise child health over easy cash from junk food sponsors.
-And work with students to explore how the cultural variety of school food impacts their health.
+They work with local councils to restrict junk food advertising on streets, public transport, and in council-owned spaces.
+They challenge the role of junk food marketing in sport by asking local teams to prioritise child health over junk food sponsors, and work with students to explore how the cultural variety of school food impacts their health.

 Two posters on the tube one showing a clock saying "The time to act is NOW #FreeSchoolMeals", the other saying "Dear MPs, I am not eligible for the free school meals I need to do well in school.
 How can that be ok?
 The time to act is NOW #FreeSchoolMeals"